 Comply with all applicable Consortium policies and procedures.

-Supply Contractor personnel with all hardware and CalSAWS Software needed to perform their duties in accordance with the Agreement.

 Coordinate and collaborate with the Consortium and other CalSAWS contractors in application and infrastructure activities and associated issue and risk management activities.

-M&E Staffing
+M&E Contractor Staffing

 Project Location and Core Hours

 The Contractor’s Staff will be dedicated to the Project unless otherwise described within the Contractor’s approach and approved by the Executive Director.
 Project work hours are Monday, 12:00 P.M.
 Pacific Standard Time (PST) through Friday, 12:00 P.M., PST.
 Project meetings should be limited to this period.